 It might not seem fair but even having a big deposit in place and a decent salary isn’t enough to guarantee you a mortgage.
 If you have a bad credit score then your application is likely to be refused.

-Banks and building societies are cautious about who they lend to, so they always check credit reports carefully to see if potential mortgage customers have defaulted on any debt payments in the past.
-They will also look for any County Court Judgments (CCJs) against you, or if you have ever filed for bankruptcy.
+Banks and building societies are cautious about who they lend to, so they always check applicants’ financial history carefully to see if potential mortgage customers have defaulted on any debt payments in the past.
+Lenders determine whether they will offer you a mortgage based on these factors:

-In any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals – even if your financial problems occurred a long time ago.
+If any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals, or you will have to pay a higher rate of interest – even if your financial problems occurred a long time ago.

 Which mortgages am I eligible for?